 - Loss of limb

-Unfortunately the foregoing injuries and conditions can occur in an accident of any type.
-For instance, even the relatively simple and straightforward slip and fall accident can result in serious consequences.
-In fact, according to statistics compiled by the Centers for Disease Control (CDC), falls are the leading cause of both fatal and non-fatal injuries among seniors and older adults.
+Unfortunately, the foregoing injuries and conditions can occur in an accident of any type.
+For instance, even a relatively simple and straightforward slip and fall accident can result in serious consequences.

 Car, commercial truck, motorcycle accidents are also responsible for a significant number of severe injuries and wrongful deaths.
 While most people may consider an accident to be the sole source of automotive injuries, the GM ignition switch recall and Takata exploding airbags show that a manufacturing or design defect can also be the cause of highway injuries.

 If you have suffered a serious injury because of another person’s recklessness or carelessness, Ken Kieklak can fight to hold them accountable for your injuries.
-For more than 20 years Ken Kieklak has been dedicated to hard-working Arkansans.
-To schedule your free and confidential personal injury consultation call (479) 251-7767 or contact us online.
+For more than 20 years, Ken Kieklak has been dedicated to hard-working Arkansans.
+To schedule your free and confidential personal injury consultation, call (479) 316-0438 or contact us online.